Mercury Villager: Trim

-For 1993, the Villager was offered with GS and LS trim levels, in line with Mercury sedans.
-The second-row seat of the GS was a two-passenger bench seat; the LS was available with either a bench seat or two bucket seats.
-At its launch, the exterior of the GS was produced with wide gray door/bumper moldings (similar to the 1992 Grand Marquis), switching to monochromatic trim for the 1996 model year (with optional two-tone trim); the LS was offered with standard two-tone trim from 1993 to 1998.
+The first-generation Villager was offered in GS and LS trim levels, in line with Mercury sedans; the interior of the GS was fitted with a two-passenger bench seat while the LS was offered with either a bench seat or two bucket seats.
+The exterior of the GS was fitted with wide gray body moldings (similar to the 1992–1994 Mercury Grand Marquis), switching to body-color trim for 1996 (with optional two-tone trim).
+The Villager LS was styled with a standard two-tone exterior for its entire production.

 Villager Nautica

-In 1994, Mercury introduced the Nautica special edition of the Villager.
-In line with Eddie Bauer-edition Ford vehicles (including the Aerostar minivan), the trim denoted the namesake clothing company.
+In 1994, Mercury introduced the Villager Nautica as a special-edition variant of the Villager LS.
 Externally denoted by a blue-and-white color scheme (with a yellow pinstripe), the Nautica was fitted with multi-color leather seats (blue with white inserts); a complimentary luggage set included Nautica-designed duffel bags.
-For the 1996, multiple two-tone color schemes joined the blue/white exterior.
+For 1996, multiple two-tone color schemes joined the blue/white exterior.

+Though developed to complement Eddie Bauer-edition Ford vehicles (including the Aerostar minivan), the Villager would become the sole Nautica-edition Lincoln-Mercury vehicle ever produced.

 Second generation (1999–2002)

-For the 1999 model year, Mercury introduced the second-generation Villager.
-Again a counterpart of the Nissan Quest, the 1999 Villager shared no sheetmetal with its predecessor.
-As with the larger Ford Windstar, a central change of the redesign included the addition of a second sliding door.
+For the 1999 model year, Mercury debuted the second-generation Villager.
+As with the previous generation, the model line was jointly developed by Ford and Nissan, who marketed the vehicle as the Nissan Quest.
+Sharing no sheetmetal with the previous generation, a central update in the redesign was the standardization of a driver-side sliding door (a feature not standardized on the larger Ford Windstar until 2002).